Gp41: As a drug target

 The interaction of gp41 fusion peptides with the target cell causes a formation of an intermediate, pre-hairpin structure which bridges and fuses the viral and host membranes together.
 The pre-hairpin structure has a relatively long half-life which makes it a potential target for therapeutic intervention and inhibitory peptides.

 Enfuvirtide (also known as T-20) is a 36-residue alpha-peptide fusion inhibitor drug that binds to the pre-hairpin structure and prevents membrane fusion and HIV-1 entry to the cell.
 The vulnerability of this structure has initiated development towards a whole spectrum of fusion preventing drugs.
 In developing these drugs, researchers face challenges because the conformation that allows for inhibition occurs very quickly and then rearranges.
 Enfuviritide specifically has a low oral availability and is quickly processed and expelled by the body.
 Certain strains of HIV have also developed resistance to T-20.
 In order to circumvent the difficulties that come with using T-20, researchers have sought out peptide-based inhibitors.
 A variety of naturally occurring molecules have also been shown to bind gp41 and prevent HIV-1 entry.

 The MPER is one region that has been studied as a potential target because of its ability to be recognized by broadly neutralizing antibodies (bNAbs), but it hasn't been a very good target because the immune response it elicits isn't very strong and because it is the portion of gp41 that enters the cell membrane (and it cannot be reached by antibodies then).
 In addition to antigen binding regions on MPER kinks, there are other targets that could prove to be effective antigen binding regions, including the hydrophobic pockets of the NHR core that is formed following the conformational change in gp41 that creates the six-helix bundle.
 These pockets could potentially serve as targets for small molecule inhibitors.
 The fusion peptide on the N-terminus of the gp41 is also a potential target because it contains neutralizing antibody epitopes.
 N36 and C34, or NHR- and CHR-based peptides (or short sequences of amino acids that mimic portions of gp41) can also act as effective antigens because of their high affinity binding.
 In addition to having a much higher affinity for binding when compared to its monomer, C34 also inhibits T-20 resistant HIV very well, which makes it a potentially good alternative to treatments involving enfuviritide.
-Small-molecule inhibitors that are able to bind to two hydrophobic pockets at once have also been show to be 40-60 times more potent and have potential for further developments.
+Small-molecule inhibitors that are able to bind to two hydrophobic pockets at once have also been shown to be 40-60 times more potent and have potential for further developments.
 Most recently, the gp120-gp41 interface is being considered as a target for bNAbs.